aws-samples/serverless-patterns/lambda-managed-instances-python-sam/README.md

 # Lambda Managed Instances with SAM (Python)

-This pattern deploys a Python Lambda function running on AWS Lambda Managed Instances using CloudFormation.
+This pattern deploys a Python Lambda function running on AWS Lambda Managed Instances using AWS SAM.
 Lambda Managed Instances enables you to run functions on EC2 instances while AWS handles lifecycle management, patching, routing, and scaling.
 You benefit from EC2 pricing (Savings Plans, Reserved Instances) and multi-concurrency support.

 Learn more about this pattern at Serverless Land Patterns: [https://serverlessland.com/patterns/lambda-managed-instances-python-sam](https://serverlessland.com/patterns/lambda-managed-instances-python-sam)